matthew-brett/ds107-fixes/README.md

 [ds107 dataset](https://openneuro.org/datasets/ds000107).

-The *raw data* is the data processed by the research team, to generate the public ds107.
+The *raw data* is the data processed by the research team, to generate the public `ds107` dataset.
 Many thanks to Professor Joe Devlin for searching out that data, and having a filing system good enough to get the data back from an experiment that is more than 10 years old.

 The fragments are: